profunktor/redis4cats/site/docs/transactions.md

 The most common way is to create a `RedisTransaction` once by passing the commands API as a parameter and invoke the `run` function every time you want to run the given commands as part of a new transaction.

-Note that every command has to be forked (`.start`) because the commands need to be sent to the server in an asynchronous way but no response will be received until either an `EXEC` or a `DISCARD` command is sent, which is handled by `RedisTransaction`.
+Note that every command has to be forked (`.start`) because the commands need to be sent to the server asynchronously and no response will be received until either an `EXEC` or a `DISCARD` command is sent.
+Both forking and sending the final command is handled by `RedisTransaction`.
 Also, it is not possible to sequence commands (`flatMap`) that are part of a transaction.
 Every command has to be atomic and independent of previous results.

 ```scala mdoc:invisible
 import cats.effect.{IO, Resource}